Romitoskj/UniversityNotes/Computer Vision/05 - Filters.md

 First original image 500\*500 pixels, then increasing kernel sizes (3,5,9,15,35)
 ![[Pasted image 20251012164953.png]]
 #### Weighted smoothing
 Different pixels have different weights in the averaging function.
 Pixel closer to the centre is more important.
+Gaussian Blur is a weighted smoothing.

 >[!Important] Thresholding
 >By smoothing the original image we *get rid* of lots of the finer detail which leaves only with the gross features for thresholding